 - Eggplant: August to October Add to list

-In a heavy pot, cook the pasta in a large amount of salted water until just al dente (about 10 minutes).
+In a heavy pot, cook pasta in a large amount of salted water until just al dente, about 10 minutes.
 Drain and set aside.

 Place the pot back on the stove over medium heat.
-Pour in the olive oil and heat it until the surface begins to move.
-Stir in the garlic, shallots and sweet peppers and cook for 3 to 4 minutes or until the peppers are crisp-tender.
-Add the greens and walnuts and cook for 1 minute more.
+Pour in oil and heat until the surface begins to move.
+Stir in garlic, shallots and sweet peppers and cook for 3 to 4 minutes or until peppers are crisp-tender.
+Add greens and walnuts and cook for 1 minute more.

-Stir in the warm pasta, the basil, the cheeses and the stock to make a creamy sauce around the pasta.
+Stir in pasta, basil, cheeses and stock to make a creamy sauce.
 Cook, stirring, to heat through.
 Season with salt and pepper.
 Serve garnished with grated Parmesan and sprigs of fresh basil.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on February 20, 2010.